 Under Delaware corporate law, the holders of at least 66 2/3% of the voting stock not owned by the interested stockholder must approve certain business combinations, including the issuance of equity securities, between a Delaware corporation and the interested stockholder if it occurs within three years of the date the person became an interested stockholder.
 The voting requirement does not apply, however, if, before the acquisition, the corporation's board of directors approved either the business combination or the transaction which resulted in the person becoming an interested stockholder.
-Interested stockholder means any person who owns, directly or indirectly, 15.0% or more of the voting power of the corporation's shares of capital stock.
+Interested stockholder if exceeded by the person becoming an interested stockholder.
+The voting nore of the voting power of the corporation's shares of capital stock.
 The provision does not apply to Mr. Dodge because our board of directors approved the transaction pursuant to which he became an interested stockholder.